matheo/BlankTheme/README.markdown

 # Welcome to BlankTheme

-**BlankTheme is using YAML CSS-Framework 3.3.**
-Please check [YAML's changelog](http://www.yaml.de/en/documentation/changelog/version-3x.html) and see the latest changes and cool features to use with your BlankTheme-based Theme.
+**BlankTheme is using YAML CSS-Framework 4.1.2 on Zikula 1.3.x** Please check [YAML's documentation](http://www.yaml.de/docs/index.html) to learn the cool features that you can use with your BlankTheme-based Theme.
-A version of BlankTheme for Zikula 1.3 is in the making.
-There is now also a new [YAML Debug](http://debug.yaml.de/), you can use it to validate your themes.
+There is now also a [YAML Debug Tool](http://debug.yaml.de/), you can use it to validate your themes.

 ---

 BlankTheme aims to become a comprehensive Theme Development Framework for the Zikula Application Framework.
-Its objective is to ease the development of new Xanthia themes as well as the porting of open source themes.
-The BlankTheme team has partnered with the [YAML CSS-Framework](http://www.yaml.de/en/) to advance theme development and to create usable, flexible, valid, and standards compliant themes.
+Its objective is to ease the development of new Themes as well as the porting of open source themes.
+The BlankTheme team has partnered with the [YAML CSS-Framework](http://www.yaml.de/) to advance theme development and to create usable, flexible, valid, and standards compliant themes.

 Enjoy!
 We wait for your feedback ;-)